impredicative/podgenai/README.md

 Usage can be as a command-line application or as a Python library.
 By default, the generated mp3 file will be written to the repo directory.
 As of 2024, the estimated cost per generation is under $2 USD, more specifically under $0.10 USD per subtopic.
 The time taken is under three minutes.

 ### Usage tips
 * If a requested topic fails to generate subtopics, try rewording it, perhaps to be broader or narrower or more factual.
-Alternatively, try deleting its work directory (`<repo>/work/<topic>`) and retrying its generation.
+Up to two attempts are made, although the first attempt will use the disk cache if available.
 * For a potentially longer list of covered subtopics, consider appending the "(unabridged)" suffix to the requested topic, e.g. "PyTorch (unabridged)".
 * If the topic fails to be spoken at the start of a podcast, delete `<repo>/work/<topic>/1.*.mp3` and regenerate the output.
 * To optionally generate a cover art image for your topic, [this custom GPT](https://chat.openai.com/g/g-SvmRhBwX1-podcast-episode-cover-art) can be used.